revgrid/revgrid/etc/revgrid.api.md

     setColumnWidths(columnWidths: ColumnWidth[]): boolean;
     // (undocumented)
     setColumnWidthsByName(columnNameWidths: ColumnNameWidth[]): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration setFixedColumnCount(n: number): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration setFixedRowCount(n: number): void;
     // (undocumented)
     setFormatter(options?: Revgrid.LocalizationOptions): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration